Insider Buying: OppFi Inc CEO - GuruFocus.com

-On May 22, 2023, Todd Schwartz, CEO and 10% Owner of OppFi Inc (OPFI, Financial), purchased 6,155 shares of the company's stock.
-This recent acquisition is part of a broader trend of insider buying at OppFi Inc, which has seen 71 insider buys over the past year.
-In this article, we will take a closer look at Todd Schwartz's background, OppFi Inc's business, and the relationship between insider transactions and the stock price.
+On May 24, 2023, Todd Schwartz, CEO and 10% Owner of OppFi Inc (OPFI, Financial), purchased 3,688 shares of the company's stock.
+This recent insider buying activity has caught the attention of investors and market analysts alike, as it may signal a positive outlook for the company.

 Who is Todd Schwartz?

-OppFi Inc is a leading financial technology platform that provides accessible and affordable financial products to everyday consumers.
-The company focuses on serving the underbanked and credit-challenged population, offering them an opportunity to build credit and improve their financial health.
-OppFi Inc's innovative solutions include personal loans, credit-building tools, and financial education resources.
+OppFi Inc is a financial technology company that focuses on providing accessible and affordable financial services to everyday consumers.
+The company aims to bridge the gap between traditional banking services and the needs of non-prime borrowers, offering a range of products and services designed to help consumers improve their financial health.
+By leveraging advanced technology and data analytics, OppFi Inc is able to provide personalized financial solutions to its customers, helping them achieve their financial goals.

 Stock Price and Valuation

-On the day of Todd Schwartz's recent purchase, shares of OppFi Inc were trading at $2.2 apiece, giving the stock a market capitalization of $34.163 million.
-The price-earnings ratio is 56.00, which is higher than the industry median of 26.98 and higher than the company's historical median price-earnings ratio.
-This elevated valuation may indicate that the stock is overpriced relative to its earnings potential.
+On the day of Todd Schwartz's recent purchase, shares of OppFi Inc were trading at $2.18 apiece, giving the stock a market capitalization of $33.553 million.
+The price-earnings ratio of the stock is 55.00, which is higher than the industry median of 26.81 and higher than the company's historical median price-earnings ratio.
+This suggests that the stock may be overvalued compared to its peers and its historical trading levels.

 - CEO Buys, CFO Buys: Stocks that are bought by their CEO/CFOs.